peterjc/thapbi-pict/CONTRIBUTING.rst

 Dependencies
 ------------

 See the main installation instructions for end users.
-For developement we need Python, a bash shell, git, and various other command line dependencies.
+For development we need Python, a bash shell, git, and various other command line dependencies.
 Installing THAPBI PICT from source (see below), will fetch Python dependencies.